Why it pays to invest in an RA and a TFSA

 3. The Retirement component

 Members are able to withdraw from the Savings component once in a tax year.
+Withdrawals from the Savings component are subject to a minimum of R2 000 per withdrawal and are taxed at your marginal tax rate.

 6 You have protection from creditors.